Guide · Suno

 Updated May 2026 · 8 min read

 Suno makes it trivially easy to generate full songs — but the raw export is often too loud, dynamically compressed, or flagged as AI-generated by distribution platforms.
-This guide covers everything you need to get your Suno tracks distribution-ready.
+This guide covers everything you need to get your Suno tracks distribution-ready, with an AI-music-specialised mastering approach tuned for Suno output.

 #What Suno Exports and Why It Needs Mastering

 Suno's default audio output is an MP3 at roughly 128–192 kbps — acceptable for demos, but not suitable for professional distribution.
-Most streaming platforms now perform loudness normalisation (−14 LUFS on Spotify, −16 LUFS on Apple Music), which means a track that's already too loud will be turned down automatically, losing punch in the process.
+Most streaming platforms now perform loudness normalisation (commonly around −14 LUFS, with some targeting roughly −16 LUFS — confirm the current figure on each platform), which means a track that's already too loud will be turned down automatically, losing punch in the process.

 Beyond loudness, Suno-generated audio often exhibits spectral imbalances — excess low-mid mud, brittle high frequencies, or a lack of stereo width — that are immediately obvious on professional monitoring systems.